damian-ntam/cisco-dhcp-reservation/README.md

 Workstations
 Servers
 Access_Points

+Select the DHCP pool for the target lease to convert (pool options will be applied to reservation (case-sensitive):
 ```

 Note: This step of selecting the existing DHCP scope is to obtain settings (default-router, domain-name, DHCP options) that will be applied to the reservation to be created.